tcastelly/vue-use-async/README.md

   directly resolved.

 - useAsync, similar to `useXhr`.
-Can resolve a function when computed parameters changed. if `condition` is used, the function will wait `true` before be resolved.
+Can resolve a function when computed parameters changed. if `condition` is used, the function will wait `true` before be applied.
   ```javascript
   const func = () => Promise.resolve('ok');
   const { data } = useAsync(func, [params, condition]);